NativeScript/docs/content/guide/platform-version-handling.md

 ## iOS

+The [@nativescript/ios](https://github.com/NativeScript/ios) dependency is good to keep your project up to date with as it often contains system level updates and requirements.

-There are 2 key iOS files in your project to keep an eye on with platform versioning over time:
+Beyond that, there are 2 key iOS files in your project to keep an eye on with platform versioning over time:

 - `App_Resources/iOS/build.xcconfig`: Sets minimum iOS deployment version